aws-samples/aws-lambda-docker-serverless-inference/tensorflow-train-in-sagemaker-deploy-with-lambda/README.md

-## Train TensorFlow algorithm in SageMaker, inference with AWS Lambda
+## Train a TensorFlow algorithm in SageMaker, inference with AWS Lambda

 This examples illustrates how to use a TensorFlow Python script to train a classification model on the MNIST dataset.
 You train the model using SageMaker and inference with AWS Lambda.